xdexer/arduino_water_solution/README.md

 # Future plans

-- Make all the variables needed to be set for configuring the watering conditions set in constants.hpp
 - Adjust how frequently check the moisture level to average
-- Catch potential bugs, manually test the solution and refactor code
+- Catch potential bugs, manually test the solution